AdobeDocs/graphql-mesh-gateway/src/pages/mesh/advanced/index.md

 ## aio api-mesh:log-list

-The `log-list` command lists the last 15 events for your mesh by rayID.
+The `log-list` command lists the most recent requests for your mesh by rayID.
+By default, the command shows the 15 most recent requests.

 ### Usage